cmzuo11/stMVC/README.md

 To reproduce the result, you should use the default parameters.

-Note: To reduce the waiting time, we have uploaded our preprocessed data into the ./stMVC_test_data/DLPFC_151673/stMVC/ folder.
-You can directly perform step3.
+Note: To reduce your waiting time, we have uploaded our preprocessed data into the ./stMVC_test_data/DLPFC_151673/stMVC/ folder.
+You can directly perform step 3.

 ### step 2.
 Manual cell segmentation (for OEAD and IDC dataset)

 This function defines the classification of each spot based on our manual cell segmentation by labelme software, and saves the cell segmentation file (Image_cell_segmentation_0.5.csv) into the 'image_segmentation' directory.
 It takes ~ XX mins.

-* run lableme software, manual outline each tumor region based on our defined strategy, and save the annotation into a json file named 'tissue_hires_image.json'.
+* run lableme software, manual outline each tumor region based on our defined strategy, and save the annotation into a json file named 'tissue_hires_image.json' of a directory named image_segmentation.

 * defines the classification for each spot based on above-generated json file.
 Here, we used IDC dataset as an example.

 ```
 python Image_cell_segmentation.py --basePath ./stMVC_test_data/IDC/ --jsonFile tissue_hires_image.json
 ```
-Note: To reduce the waiting time, we have uploaded the tissue_hires_image.json and the processed result from step 1 into a folder named IDC.
-You can directly perform step3.
+Note: To reduce your waiting time, we have uploaded the tissue_hires_image.json and the processed result from step 1 into a folder named IDC.
+You can directly perform step 3.

 ### step 3.
 Run stMVC model